-Electric Operated Tug Helps Refrigeration Equipment Supplier To Cut Handling Time
+Refrigeration Equipment Supplier Cuts Handling Time By 75%

 By investing in a compact, electric-operated pedestrian tug to transfer trolleys of metal parts from manufacturing to assembly, refrigeration equipment supplier George Barker & Co.
 Ltd has cut materials handling time by 75 per cent and expects payback in eight months.

 “A recent Work Study has demonstrated that by investing in a new electric-operated tug, the plant has cut the time it takes to transfer materials from the manufacturing floor to the assembly plant by 75 per cent.
 This equates to a saving of between 30 and 40 hours per week, which means the tug will have paid for itself within six to eight months.”

 Paul Mellor, Planning & Materials Manager at George Barker & Co.
 (Leeds) Ltd.

 Established in 1928, George Barker & Co.
 (Leeds) Ltd is part of Epta, a leading multinational group that supplies high quality equipment and services for commercial refrigeration.
 Based in Bradford, George Barker & Co designs, manufactures and installs a range of advanced cooling solutions for the major retail supermarkets chains, including Morrisons and Marks & Spencer.
 The company’s solutions include tiered displays and cabinets for chilled food, plug-in refrigeration units, speciality displays for hot foods, glass cabinets for frozen foods and refrigeration power packs.

 The manufacturing and assembly plant in West Yorkshire has a capacity of 20,000 square metres and employs around 400 staff.
 The company has a strong commitment towards health, safety and the environment and is an active member of the British Health & Safety Council, the British Refrigeration Association and the Engineering Employers’ Federation.